CAD Design

 CAD – Computer Aided Design software

-CAD refers to the method of using computer software to create highly detailed, virtual CAD models of your proposed products.
+CAD refers to the method of using CAD software and CAD tools to create highly detailed, virtual CAD models of your proposed products and real world objects.

-This CAD output will include details such as dimensions, materials, fasteners, revision levels, and anything else of relevance in terms of the item’s manufacture.
+This CAD output will include details such as dimensions, materials, fasteners, revision levels, design data, and anything else of relevance in terms of the item’s manufacture.
+Files are typically supplied as CAD files for review, sign-off and downstream manufacturing.

-CAD plays a crucial role across the entire modern manufacturing industry, from product design and civil engineering to architecture and fashion design.
+CAD plays a crucial role across the entire modern manufacturing industry, from product design and civil engineering to architecture, and from architects and interior designers through to teams working across various industries.

-At Yorkshire Laser, our CAD solutions support not only sheet metal fabrication but also the wider design workflow of product designers, industrial designers, urban planners, and exterior designers.
+At Yorkshire Laser, our CAD solutions support not only sheet metal fabrication but also the wider design process of product designers, industrial designers, urban planners, and exterior designers.
+Our engineers bring shop-floor knowledge to engineering projects, so design concepts translate into manufacturable parts.

 CAM – Computer Aided Manufacture

-CAM software takes the 3D model of the final product and turns that model into a sheet metal part, first by unfolding the components and then creating a flat blank, which can then have the technology applied so the part can be processed through the CNC equipment, often using laser cutters.
+CAM software takes the 3D model of the final product and turns that model into a physical object - a sheet metal part, first by unfolding the components and then creating a flat blank, which can then have the technology applied so the part can be processed through the CNC equipment, often using laser cutters.
+This is where computer-aided manufacturing and computer-aided engineering meet, with seamless integration between CAD and CAM to reduce handovers and errors.

 We utilise a comprehensive suite of Amada CAM software that controls your part from start to finish.
-This ensures that there is only ever one of your parts regardless of which computer-controlled machinery it’s processed on, which not only saves time, but also greatly reduces errors and allows for a high degree of precision, accuracy and repeatability.
+This ensures that there is only ever one version of your part regardless of which computer-controlled machinery it’s processed on, which not only saves time, but also greatly reduces errors and allows for a high degree of precision, accuracy and repeatability in the design workflow.

 SOLIDWORKS – industry standard design software

-• Ability to quickly and easily create highly detailed drawings for use during product manufacture
+• Ability to quickly and easily create highly detailed drawings for use during product manufacture, including technical drawings that support production and inspection

-• Ability to fit final design parts together in 3D model space to ensure assemblies are correct prior to manufacturing
+• Ability to fit final design parts together in 3D model space to ensure assemblies are correct prior to manufacturing, supporting realistic models and helping reduce the need for multiple physical prototypes

-We embrace cloud based CAD software to offer our clients the flexibility and responsiveness they need.
-By storing computer aided design models in the cloud, we allow design teams and stakeholders to access and review files from any location, reducing delays and enabling faster decision-making.
+We embrace cloud-based CAD software to offer our clients the flexibility and responsiveness they need.
+By storing computer-aided design models in the cloud, we allow design teams and stakeholders to access and review files from any location, reducing delays and enabling faster decision-making and design efficiency.
+This also supports shared documentation and easier collaboration alongside other software used across the CAD industry.

 From physical prototypes to real-world products